mvakde/mvakde.github.io/blog/44-on-arc-1.md

 <!-- (POINT TOWARDS THE RECENT NEOLAB AND THE PERPLEXITY PAPER -- DO RREAD IT THOUGH, ALSO CHECK LOSS WITH THE WHOLE AUGMENTED DATASET?) -->

+Many ppl today are working on sample efficiency by aiming for the lowest val loss on a small dataset.
+I think that's great, but this points out [a failure mode](https://arxiv.org/pdf/2601.22950) in such an approach

-I think the unsupervised style training will be better in some scenarios, and I am evaluating this.
+I do think the unsupervised style training will be better in some scenarios, and I am evaluating this.

 Before NorMuon, I tried vanilla Muon.
 Obviously it trained much faster than AdamW, but the loss (and scores) would loiter at the end instead of converging.
 I found that cranking down the momentum and/or LR drastically at this point helped, but I didn't want to make manually changes like this.
 When I switched to NorMuon, the problem disappeared

-## Ablations and analysis
+## Ablations

-Ablations:
-- Running the model compressARC style (training on each task separately), gives a drops performance down to 20%
+- Running the model [CompressARC](https://github.com/iliao2345/CompressARC) style (training on each task separately), gives a drops performance down to ~18%
+- Unsupervised style performs slightly worse -> ~38%
-- Unsupervised style performs about the same -> ~40%
+- Restricting training set to ARC-1 puzzles performs about the same -> ~40%
-- Switching from 3D RoPE to 1D drops score to 24%
+- Switching from 3D RoPE to 1D drops score to ~24%
-- Removing the per-task embeddings drops score to 24%
+- Removing the per-task embeddings drops score to ~24%

 <!-- Traditional test time finetuning, No augmentations, Removing extra datasets or when training on test examples one at a time-->